This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

-Emlyn Balarin has been a member of the UCT PASS staff since 2001 and is currently the Operations Manager for the Centre for Educational Testing for Access and Placement (CETAP).
+Emlyn Balarin has been a member of UCT’s professional, administrative support and service staff since 2001 and is currently the operations manager for the Centre for Educational Testing for Access and Placement (CETAP).

 Ms Sheila Barsel

-This experience includes her appointment as senior health researcher with the National Union Health, Education and Allied Workers Union (NEHAWU), six years as general secretary of the National Union of South African Students, 19 years in the retail and manufacturing sectors, and 15 years working in the Western Cape's Department of Health.
+This experience includes her appointment as senior health researcher with the National Health, Education and Allied Workers’ Union (NEHAWU), 6 years as general secretary of the National Union of South African Students, 19 years in the retail and manufacturing sectors, and 15 years working in the Western Cape's Department of Health.

-She has been a member of the Council since 2010 having been appointed by the Minister of Higher Education and Training.
-She served on the Ministerial Committee for the National Health Insurance from 2009 and 2014 and is currently involved in the workstreams which have been appointed to advise the Minister on various areas of the implementation of the policies.
+She has been a member of the Council since 2010, having been appointed by the Minister of Higher Education and Training.
+She served on the Ministerial Committee for National Health Insurance from 2009 to 2014 and is currently involved in the workstreams that advise the minister on the implementation of policies.

 Dr Michael Cardo MP